Click on the Main Categories above to start your adventure.

 state anxiety than those with lower trait anxiety.
 Moreover, Hamann found that

-the high levels of state anxiety then those who shared the same levels of trait
+from the high levels of state anxiety then those who shared the same levels of

 1999) mentioned previously, but clearly there is still opportunity for more